okbach/PureMVC/README.md

 ```
 Set up the database:

-Open phpMyAdmin and create a new database named mymvc.
+~~Open phpMyAdmin and create a new database named mymvc.~~

 Run the database migration or installation script:

-php mymvc/start/install2.php
+php mymvc/start/install.php